DecompFall/FALL/README.md

 # FALL
-decompilation of FALL.EXE of The Elder Scrolls II: Daggerfall
+Decompilation of FALL.EXE of The Elder Scrolls II: Daggerfall